Prasaddhend06/JavaScript-for-Developer/README.md

 ### Algorithm

 <br/>
+There are 8 basic data types in JavaScript.

+number for numbers of any kind: integer or floating-point, integers are limited by ±(253-1). bigint is for integer numbers of arbitrary length. string for strings.
+A string may have zero or more characters, there’s no separate single-character type. boolean for true/false. null for unknown values – a standalone type that has a single value null. undefined for unassigned values – a standalone type that has a single value undefined. object for more complex data structures. symbol for unique identifiers.
+The typeof operator allows us to see which type is stored in a variable.

+Two forms: typeof x or typeof(x).
+Returns a string with the name of the type, like "string".
+For null returns "object" – this is an error in the language, it’s not actually an object.
 ## How to Contribute
 - claim whichever issue you want.
 - search for an example or code in another language (e.g. ruby) that would be a better solution for your issue